-- a) the financial report of LandMark White Limited on pages 16 to 58 is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Company and consolidated entity's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- a) the financial report of LandMark White Limited on pages 26 to 60 is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Company and consolidated entity's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.